CrimsonAS/qmlbench/benchmarks/benchmarks.md

 ## The root level declarations
 In the example above, we're testing the creation speed of the `Rectangle` delegate, so we're using `CreationBenchmark`.

-There are three types of rool level declarations allowed:
+There are three types of root level declarations allowed:
 - Benchmark
     - The basic QMLBench type.
     - Good for testing performance of operations with fixed durations, such as animations.